Neighborhood Resources

 The San Francisco Immigrant Resources and Services website is a centralized hub for helpful tools, services, and information.

 Right here in our neighborhood we have the LGBT Asylum Project, which is the only San Francisco nonprofit organization exclusively dedicated to providing accessible legal representation for LGBT asylum seekers who are fleeing persecution due to their sexual orientation, gender identity and/or HIV status.
-EVNA’s former board president, Alexis B. Levy, is the Treasurer for Trans-Continental Freedom, which focuses on relocating vulnerable LGBTQ, and especially trans people to safer areas and situations within the United States.

-In case of a detention emergency, call this hotline 415-200-1548 for legal assistance and support services.
+In case of a detention emergency, call this Rapid Response Hotline 415-200-1548 for legal assistance and support services.
 Save the number in your phone to call.
 The SF Rapid Response Network is run by a group of San Francisco community non-profit organizations (more information).
 This number is only for someone who was just detained today in San Francisco.
 The Rapid Response hotline usually has just one person answering the phone.
 So if the line is busy, please call back.
 Here are hotlines for outside of San Francisco.

 Bicycling, Walking, Transit